 Preparation for the test will vary depending on an individual’s skill level and dedication to a program of study.
 The battery of four GED® tests takes 8 hours and 30 minutes to complete.
 The tests are normally given in either one or two sittings.

 How many times can I take the test?

-You may take the test three times, and after the third attempt you must wait 60 days before testing again.
+You may each subtest test three times, and after the third attempt, you must wait 60 days before testing again.